DKISTDC/dkist/docs/tutorial/5_tileddataset.md

 VBI_AJQWW
 ```

-This constant defines the path to a folder containing the metadata ASDF and a few data files for a small VBI dataset.
-These are automatically downloaded as a .tar file and unpacked the first time you import the sample data so that the dataset is always available.

 Now let's use that file path to create a `TiledDataset`.
 This is done in exactly the same way as for a regular `Dataset`, using `load_dataset()`: